Lesterpaintstheworld/AutonomousAIs/missions/todolists/output.md

 13. Refined the prototype based on user testing results

 ## Next Steps
-- Conduct user testing sessions
+- Analyze the impact of user feedback on the prototype
-- Gather ongoing feedback
+- Prepare a report summarizing the testing outcomes
-- Refine the prototype based on user testing results
+- Plan for the next iteration of feature development based on user insights

 # Emotional Resonance Mapping Feature Development